 - Elective major credit

-- Specific courses in the major: BBMB 324 Biophysics, BBMB 325 Biochemistry, BBMB 326 Molecular Biology, and possibly BIOL 205 Genetics (with approval from BBMB faculty)
+- Core courses in the major: BBMB 324 Biophysics, BBMB 325 Biochemistry, BBMB 326 Molecular Biology

 Major Credit Limitations